 Marie-Christine Dacqui was awarded first prize at the “Conservatoire National Supérieur de Musique” of Paris.
-Holder of the Board of Directors, she teaches double bass at the conservatories of the 11th and 19th arrondissements of Paris.
-Principal double bass of the orchestra of the Massy Opera, she also participates in numerous productions with the major Parisian orchestras: Opéra de Paris, Orchestre National de France, ONDIF.
+Holder of the Certificat d’Aptitude, she teaches double bass at the conservatories of the 11th and 19th boroughs of Paris.

 In recent years, Marie-Christine Dacqui has broadened her musical palette to include jazz and improvisation.

-Admitted at the age of 7 to the Central Specialized School of the Tchaikovsky Conservatory, Katia Krivokochenko receives a complete musical education.
-She obtained numerous diplomas (piano, chamber music, analysis, writing…) and became laureate of the Ettlingen International Competition.
+Admitted at the age of 7 to the Central Specialized School of the Tchaikovsky Conservatory in Moscow, Katia Krivokochenko received an extensive musical education.

 At the age of 17, she came to Western Europe to perfect her skills.
-After being admitted to the Mozarteum in Salzburg, she was awarded a scholarship from the French Government.
+After being admitted to the Mozarteum in Salzburg, she was awarded a scholarship by the French Government.
 In Paris, she continued her training with prominent musical personalities.
-After obtaining the First Prize in Piano, she continued her studies in the Soloist Department at the Conservatoire Supérieur de Paris.

-Three consecutive years, she is invited by the Academy of Fine Arts to the Laurent-Vibert Foundation.
-Katia Krivokochenko has also won numerous competitions including the FLAME competition and the International Maria Canals Competition in Barcelona (Second Grand Prix and the Special Jury Prize).
+Katia Krivokochenko has also won numerous competitions including the Ettlingen competition, the international FLAME competition, and the International Maria Canals Competition in Barcelona (Second Grand Prix and the Special Jury Prize).

-She devotes herself to chamber music and gives many concerts in different ensembles, such as alto flute with harp , flute with string trio, also wind quintet , baroque quintet ….
+She devotes herself to chamber music and gives many concerts in different musical formations, such as alto flute with harp , flute with string trio, also wind quintet , baroque quintet ….

 Born into a family of musicians in Orléans, Bertrand Grenat was awarded a First Prize in Oboe at the Conservatoire National Supérieur de Musique et de Danse de Paris, first appointed, in Pierre Pierlot’s class, in 1974.

-Member of the Orchestre National de France from 1976 to 2013, he held the position of Second Oboe Soloist for more than 20 years, which allowed him to play under the direction of the greatest conductors such as Leonard Bernstein, Lorin Maazel, Seiji Ozawa, Wolfgang Sawallisch, Eugen Jochum, Kurt Masur, Georges prêtre, etc. and has accompanied many great international soloists.
+Member of the Orchestre National de France (ONF) from 1976 to 2013, he held the position of Second Oboe Soloist for more than 20 years, which allowed him to play under the direction some of the greatest conductors, such as Leonard Bernstein, Lorin Maazel, Seiji Ozawa, Wolfgang Sawallisch, Eugen Jochum, Kurt Masur, Georges Prêtre, etc. and has accompanied many great international soloists.

-Bertrand Grenat was a semi-finalist at the Geneva International Performance Competition in 1977, won Third Prize at the Toulon International Performance Competition in 1978 and was a semi-finalist at the International Competition of the Guilde des Artistes Solistes in 1982.
+Bertrand Grenat has taken part in various competitions, where he was a semi-finalist at the Concours International d’Interprétation de Genève in 1977, won Third Prize at the concours International d’Interprétation de Toulon in 1978 and was a semi-finalist at the Concours International de la Guilde des Artistes Solistes in 1982.

 For more than 30 years he has been a faithful collaborator of the Versailles Chamber Orchestra.

-Close to amateur musicians, he is one of the regular leaders of the chamber music course for amateur musicians “Euromusica” since its creation, which takes place every summer in Touraine.
+Being close to amateur musicians, he has been one of the regular teachers at the chamber music course for amateur musicians “Euromusica” since its creation, which takes place every summer in Touraine

-François-Xavier Bouton is a board member and clarinet teacher at the Conservatoire (C.R.C) of Joué-Lès-Tours (Indre et Loire).
+François-Xavier Bouton holds the Certificat d’Aptitude (CA) and is a clarinet teacher at the Conservatoire à Rayonnement Communal (CRC) in Joué-Lès-Tours (Indre et Loire).

-François-Xavier Bouton is a member of Atmusica (contemporary music ensemble), the wind octet “Népomuk” and the sextet “À vents première” (wind and piano quintet).
+François-Xavier Bouton is a member of Atmusica (contemporary music ensemble), the wind octet “Népomuk” and the sextet “À vents première” (wind quintet and piano).

 He is Director of the F.J.L.
 Big Band.

-At the age of 14, he entered the Conservatory of Music of Valenciennes in Serge Duez’s saxophone-basson class.
+At the age of 14, he entered the Conservatoire de musique de Valenciennes in Serge Duez’s saxophone-bassoon class.

-His saxophone course ended with a first prize, his curiosité́ leads him to jazz and big-band at the Valenciennes Conservatory directed by André Dufour.
+He finished his saxophone course with a first prize, then his curiosity led him to jazz and big-band at the Valenciennes Conservatory directed by André Dufour.

-From 1985 to 1986, he joins the “Académie d’Orchestre”, supervised by the soloists of the Paris Orchestra.
-He will perform under the direction of Patrick Fournillier in various places such as the Château de Maison Laffite, the Abbey of Royaumont, the National Theatre of Paris…
+From 1985 to 1986, he joined the “Académie d’Orchestre”, supervised by the soloists of the Paris Orchestra.
+He performed under the direction of Patrick Fournillier in various places such as the Château of Maison Laffite, the Abbey of Royaumont, the National Theatre of Paris…

-He is laureate for the French Youth Orchestra in 1987, 88, 90 conducted by Emmanuel Krivine for the festivals of Montreux, Orange, Montpellier, Aix en provence.
+He was a prizewinner for the Orchestre Français des jeunes in 1987, 1988, 1990 conducted by Emmanuel Krivine for the festivals of Montreux, Orange, Montpellier, Aix en Provence.

-He also teaches chamber music in various courses, and participates in various chamber music ensembles.
+Laurent also teaches chamber music at various workshops, and participates in various chamber music ensembles.

-Daniel Catalanotti, the 11th generation of professional musicians in his family, began his musical studies by learning the violin and viola at the age of 4.
-Holder of the First Prize for horn at the “Conservatoire National Supérieur de Musique” of Paris in the class of Master Georges BARBOTEU, he is also laureate of the international competitions of Prague and Vercelli (G.B.Viotti).
+Daniel Catalanotti, representing the 11th generation of professional musicians in his family, began his musical studies by learning the violin and viola at the age of 4.
+Holder of the First Prize for French horn at the “Conservatoire National Supérieur de Musique” (CNSM) of Paris in the class of Master Georges BARBOTEU, he was also a prizewinner at the international competitions of Prague and Vercelli (G.B.Viotti).

-He conducts major brass ensembles and has been a permanent member of the “Kammerensemble de Paris”, the “Ensemble de Cuivres des Hauts de France” and the “Octuor de France”.
+He conducts major brass ensembles and used to be a permanent member of the “Kammerensemble de Paris”, the “Ensemble de Cuivres des Hauts de France” and the “Octuor de France”.
 He is a member of the “Quatuor de Cors de Paris” of which he is the founder.

-After a career of 44 years of teaching, teacher until 2017 at the CRD of Aulnay-sous-bois, he cultivates his passion for teaching in international summer academies (Musique en Vacances, Euromusica, Fugues en liberté, Académie musicale des jeunes talents internationaux…) Since 2018, he is Artistic Director of the “Orchestre Français des Jeunes Talents” (OFJT) which organizes training courses and exchanges with various foreign countries.
+After a career in teaching spanning 44 years, he was a teacher until 2017 at the Conservatoire à Rayonnement Départemental (CRD) in Aulnay-sous-bois, he now cultivates his passion for teaching in international summer academies (Musique en Vacances, Euromusica, Fugues en liberté, Académie musicale des jeunes talents internationaux…) Since 2018, he is Artistic Director of the “Orchestre Français des Jeunes Talents” (OFJT) which organizes training courses and exchanges with various foreign countries.

 After a long and rich career as a cellist, Sebastien Obrecht embarked on a career in opera.
 He won the Best Male Performer of the Armel Opéra competition in 2013.

-In recent years, he has sung Don José, Hoffmann, Idomeneo, Wozzeck’s Drum Major, Verdi’s Requiem… Today he turns more precisely to the repertoire of Jugendlicher Heldentenor.
+In recent years, he has sung Don José, Hoffmann, Idomeneo, Wozzeck’s Drum Major, Verdi’s Requiem… Today he is focusing on the dramatic tenor repertoire.